 Jennifer Franzke is an artist, architect and an associate scientist at the Natural History Museum Vienna.
 Her large scale watercolours take on 'the theme of an encroaching nature that has at once a celebratory and an apocalyptic feel to it.
 Jennifer‘s animals are beings out of place, not just in contact with civilization but in possession of it.
 They are symbolic of species adaptation and co-dependent survival, not a celebration of nature in the abstract or transcendental, but of its concrete, immanent presence.’
 (Prof. Dr. Peter Sahlins)

 Large-scale watercolours depict ornate and luxurious interiors inhabited by beautiful creatures.
 Rather than disrupting or undercutting the elegance of the spaces, the natural world is an addition and the animals and interiors interact on a similar plane of existence.
 References to European royal menageries of the 16th to 18th centuries and the shift of the Kunstkammern to a modern understanding of zoology give depth and resonance to these magnificent paintings.
-A solo exhibition of Jennifer's new work is slated to take place in Fall and Winter, 2024-2025 in one of Germany's most beautiful baroque spaces, the German Hunting Museum which is in the Augustiner Church in Munich.
+A solo exhibition of Jennifer's new works, titled EDEN is currently in one of Germany's most beautiful baroque spaces, the German Hunting Museum which is in the Augustiner Church in Munich.
+The exhibition also includes smaller works she drew from the collections of the Natural History Museum in Vienna.

 Special thanks to: